pagopa/io-auth-n-identity-domain/packages/lollipop-playground/README.md

 TODO

 ### Run the cli locally for development
-With `npm link` or `yarn link` you can make the command available locally via `lollipop-cli`.
-Another option is to just run the script `dev-cli` included in the `package.json` with the package manager of your choice.
+Run the script `dev-cli` or `start` included in the `package.json` with the package manager of your choice.

 ## TODO
 - More unit tests